barborawolf/stats-tutorials/tutorials/data/README.md

 Data on newborn babies and their mothers, collected at the Baystate Medical Center in Springfield, Massachusetts, in 1986.
 Adapted from the [`birthwt`](https://www.rdocumentation.org/packages/MASS/topics/birthwt) data from the `MASS` package.

+## decathlon

+Athletes' performance in the 10 events of the decathlon at the Decastar and Olympic Games competitions in 2004.
+Adapted from the [`decathlon`](https://www.rdocumentation.org/packages/FactoMineR/topics/decathlon) data from the `FactoMineR` package.

 ## height_weight

 Some people's heights and weights, and their ages, collected at the HuMoSim laboratory at the University of Michigan.
 Adapted from the bigger [`seatpos`](https://www.rdocumentation.org/packages/faraway/topics/seatpos) data from the `faraway` package.

+## ratings

+Some very non-normally-distributed ratings, divided into two groups.
+Data posted to [StackExchange](https://stats.stackexchange.com/questions/6127/which-permutation-test-implementation-in-r-to-use-instead-of-t-tests-paired-and) by Henrik Singmann.

-## decathlon
+## ratings_small

-Athletes' performance in the 10 events of the decathlon at the Decastar and Olympic Games competitions in 2004.
-Adapted from the [`decathlon`](https://www.rdocumentation.org/packages/FactoMineR/topics/decathlon) data from the `FactoMineR` package.
+A small subset of just 14 of the ratings from the **ratings** data.